AlanGanem/reppy/README.md

 # Reppy
-### A Tabular-data oriented, unsupervised, representation learning module based on graph ambeddings, Graph/Node embeddings and NLP
+### A Tabular-data oriented, unsupervised, representation learning module based on Graph/Node embeddings and NLP

 Semantic map of a company's suppliers:
 ![Semantic map of a company's suppliers](embeddings.png)